+The Board Charter guides the Directors in relation to the Board's fiduciary duties and responsibilities, various regulations and best practices governing their conduct and the need for safeguarding the interests of shareholders and stakeholders.
+The Board will periodically review and update the Board Charter in accordance with the needs of the Company and any new regulations that may have an impact on the discharge of the Board's responsibilities.
+Details of the Board Charter are available on the Company's website.
 The Board is supported by a qualified and competent Company Secretary who is a member of the Malaysian Institute of Accountants (MIA) under Section 235(2) of the Companies Act, 2016.
 The Directors are regularly updated by the Company Secretary on new statutory as well as regulatory requirements relating to Directors' duties and responsibilities or the discharge of their duties as Directors of the Company.
 The Company Secretary attends all board meetings and ensures that accurate and proper records of the proceedings of board meetings are properly kept and advises the Board on all governance matters.